chinedu40/enphase_HA_REST_API/README.md

 It includes:

-- 🪪 Automated JWT token retrieval every 12 hours
+- 🪪 Automated JWT and XSRF token retrieval every 15 minutes
 - 🔍 Instructions to capture your battery and user IDs
 - 🔄 Home Assistant configuration for charge/discharge toggles
 - 🧪 Required validation before toggling